Home Blog What is the ERP Implementation Process?

 • Communicate the features and benefits clearly – Communicating the features and the resulting benefits before (and during) the ERP implementation will help grease the wheels, so to speak.
 Cloud ERP systems are designed to be learned intuitively, and the benefits include increased efficiency, scalability, and profitability.
 These benefits provide job security and new opportunities as the business expands.

 • Communicate leadership support – Attaining organizational buy-in without push back is always the goal and providing advance notice of the system change and outlining the benefits will help.
 Even so, resistance can occur.
 Reinforcing the fact that the executive team fully supports this major investment can facilitate faster acquiescence.
-Knowing that the entire organization—from the top down—will be using the same system can instill confidence, patience, and acceptance regarding the ERP implementation.
+Knowing that the entire organization—from the top down—will be using the same system can instill confidence, patience, and acceptance regarding the ERP system implementation.

 2. Assembling your ERP implementation team.
 These employees should be drawn from different departments, and each will be given a specific role on the implementation team.
 (More on this later.)